chbndrhnns/ynab_client/docs/BudgetsApi.md

 Budget Settings

-Returns settings for a budget.
+Returns settings for a budget

 ### Example
 ```python